ASE-HS18-purple/thingy-doc-purple/functional/Thingy devices configuration.md

 circumstance).
 However, there are a few constraints at this point because our system does not communicate directly with thingy devices, but instead the device should be first setup via web bluetooth proxy.
-After the thingy device is discovered using web bluetooth proxy the device id of thingy is shown and the configuration in our system is done by using that device id.
+After the thingy device is discovered using web bluetooth proxy the device id of thingy is shown and the configuration in our system should be done by using that device id.

 **Details**